kamilwojcik/ArgonSym/README.md

 - obliczenia2.cpp - generating two other statistics: VCF and MSD

 TO COMPILE you need to have ROOT installed.
-Then add to g++:
+Then add to g++ command:
 --std=c++11 `root-config --cflags glibs`

+This project is obviously not perfect.
+Please, be lenient ;)